politusanalytics/MRP-analysis-in-R/README.md

 pop_data <- read_excel("...")
 ```

 You may find further  technical details in the "Summary" document that mainly describes the structure of datasets, and a brief theoretical explantion in the "Why does one need MRP?" document.
 We also share sample datasets and an R script to run the MRP analysis for those.
 We run the sample code in R version 4.1.2.
+Sample datasets and R-code for the smaller MRP analysis (with the three variables) is shared in another folder, named "MRP with three weighting variables."